Skip to content

 Ad-hoc Commands — Quick Fleet Operations Without a Playbook

 Not everything needs a playbook.
-Sometimes you need to run a single command across your fleet right now — check disk space, restart a hung service, verify a patch applied.
+Sometimes you need to run a single command across your fleet right now — check disk space before a deploy, restart a hung service on 50 app servers, verify a kernel patch applied across the fleet, kill a runaway process that's consuming memory.
 That's what ad-hoc commands are for.

-Ad-hoc commands are Ansible's secret weapon for day-two operations.
-They're the reason senior SREs reach for Ansible over SSH loops.
-An SSH for-loop runs the command on every server sequentially and gives you raw output.
-Ansible ad-hoc runs in parallel, returns structured JSON, and handles failures gracefully.
+Ad-hoc commands are Ansible's underrated superpower for day-two operations.
+They're the reason senior SREs reach for Ansible instead of writing SSH for-loops.
+An SSH for-loop runs the command on every server sequentially and gives you raw unstructured output.
+Ansible ad-hoc runs in parallel across as many hosts as your forks setting allows, returns structured output per host, handles failures gracefully, and respects your inventory groups so you don't accidentally run something against the wrong environment.

 Syntax: ansible <host-pattern> -i <inventory> -m <module> -a '<arguments>'